-The question, “do laptops have graphics card?” should in fact be rephrased as “do laptops have DEDICATED graphics card?”.
+The question, “Do laptops have graphics cards?” should, in fact, be rephrased as “Do laptops have DEDICATED graphics cards?”.

-This is because there are two types of graphics cards a laptop can feature: integrated or a dedicated graphics card.
+This is because a laptop can feature two types of graphics cards: an integrated or a dedicated graphics card.

-While all laptops have an INTEGRATED graphics card, they DO NOT all necessarily have a DEDICATED graphics card.
+While all laptops have an INTEGRATED graphics card, they DO NOT all necessarily have a DEDICATED one.

 What is an Integrated Graphics Card?

-An integrated graphics card, as the name suggests, is the graphics processing unit built-into the CPU.
+As the name suggests, an integrated graphics card is the graphics processing unit built into the CPU.

 ALL laptop processors have a built-in integrated graphics card.